Warehouse lighting and payback

 Racking changes how light moves through the space and can make aisle-specific optics more important than a broad open-area estimate.

-Can I use this for final high-bay layouts?
+Is this suitable for final high-bay layouts?

 It is best used for early planning.
 Final layouts should still be checked against actual aisle geometry, mounting positions and photometric files.